vspatil/Python-PostgreSQL/README.md

-# Python-PostgreSQL
-Postgres CRUD Operations Using Python
+This repo contains Postgres CRUD oprations using Python-Postgres Adapter Psycopg2.